Behaviour and exclusions

 Unofficial, informal or illegal exclusions have no legal status and should not be used.
 If a child or young person is sent home to cool down or because they cannot cope and it is not a fixed period or permanent exclusion, it is unofficial and not legal.
 If a pupil is sent home due to their behaviour, it has to be either a fixed term or permanent exclusion, there are no other options.

-For further information, please contact the Council's Inclusion Manager or SENDIASS, formerly Parent Partnership, who can provide you with impartial advice and information about the process.
-Details for each of these are available at the bottom of the webpage.
+For further information, please contact the Council's Alternative Education Provision Manager or SENDIASS, formerly Parent Partnership, who can provide you with impartial advice and information about the process.
+Details for each of these are available at the bottom of this page.

 What to do if told your child has been excluded